shoumo95/csx415-project/README.md

 ```
 set your working directory to the directory where the csx415-app is unbundled (for example if you copied the csx415-app.tar.gz into your R/Projects folder and unbundeled there using the commands above, then set working directory by typing setwd("~/R/Projects/csx415-app"))

-#### Step 3 (Using RStudio or R Console)
+#### Step 3 - Using R Console
-Now that all the libraries and the source files are unbundled, you can either run the web app from the R commandline by opening the **runme_web.R** file, selecting all the lines (Ctrl-A) and running them (Ctrl-Enter), which will execute the following lines:
+Now that all the libraries and the source files are unbundled, you can run the web app from the R commandline by opening the **runme_web.R** file, selecting all the lines (Ctrl-A), and running them (Ctrl-Enter).
+This will execute the following lines:

 ``` r
 source("packrat/init.R")